The holiday season is here, which means that gatherings with family and friends become the highlight of our calendars.

 If you’re hosting any gatherings, you know that a lot of planning and preparation are needed to successfully pull it off.
 So while your guest list and meal may be all planned out, one uninvited guest you certainly don’t want showing up to the festivities is a sewer or drain backup.

 Read on for five easy tips to prevent a holiday backup and keep things flowing all holiday season long.

-Items like potato peels or other starchy vegetables do not break down easily and cause havoc on the blades.
+Items like potato peels or other starchy vegetables do not break down easily and cause havoc on the blades, while fibrous veggies like celery or rhubarb wrap around blades, causing them to not work as efficiently.
 Leftover bones spin around and do not go anywhere.
-Fibrous veggies like celery or rhubarb wrap around blades, causing them to not work as efficiently.
 And don’t even think about throwing that grease down there, as it can harden in your disposal and cause a major backup.
-Learn more about garbage disposals and your kitchen sink!

 If you’re hosting the holiday, you know that extra guests in your home equals extra use of the facilities in your home.
-Although the plush, thick toilet paper is tempting, instead choose a nice, mid-range thickness toilet paper to accommodate for all of those extra bathroom trips.
+Although the plush, thick toilet paper is tempting, instead, choose a nice, mid-range thickness toilet paper to accommodate for all of those extra bathroom trips.
 This can save you from a possible backup – and your guests from possible embarrassment.

 Help from the Drain & Sewer Pros!

 Hosting a holiday party can be stressful, so give yourself one less thing to worry about by following our helpful tips.
 And if you do experience a backup or need sewer or drain cleaning?
 Give us a call!
 Our drain and sewer service pros are always ready to swing by and save the day!